pratyushshivam/Codezi-IDE/README.md

 <br>
 <br>

-## More than 30 themes available just at one click.
+## More than 30 themes available at a single click.

 <br>